-We have typically not entered into employment, severance or change in control agreements with our named executive officers.
+We have typically not entered into employment agreements with our named executive officers.
 However, in June 2011, we entered into an employment agreement with Mr. Judd, our CFO, largely in recognition of the need to provide him certain protection if his employment should be involuntarily terminated without cause or terminated by him for "good reason" after a change in control of our Company.
 We believe that this protection was necessary to induce him to leave his current employment, forego other opportunities and assume a critical position in our organization.
-The employment agreement also provided, among other things, that Mr. Judd would receive a \$75,000 cash bonus on the earlier of the completion of our initial public offering or March 15, 2012.
-We completed our initial public offering on February 29, 2012, and subsequently paid the bonus amount to Mr. Judd.
 For a summary of the material terms and conditions of this employment agreement, see the section "Potential Payments Upon Termination or Change in Control."